 If you click on the image below, you can read about our main research focuses

-Each intern will work closely with the theme(s) that their interests align to, with academic supervision being provided from associated researchers.
-Supervisors will work with interns to provide an overview of the theme, discuss research interests/ideas, learning needs, plan and timetable the intern’s 30 days.
+Each intern works closely with their theme, with academic supervision being provided from associated researchers.
+Supervisors work with interns to provide an overview of the theme, discuss research interests/ideas, learning needs, plan and timetable the intern’s 30 days.

 3) Individualised research activity